M.E.T.A. Counseling Clinic

 Though we want to live our lives fully and with joy, life can bring challenges.
 Relationships, parenting, aging, work, the daily grind, communications, loss, and other typical aspects of being a person can test us.
 You might sometimes feel afraid, anxious, depressed or sad; confused, insecure or angry; ashamed, disempowered, or misunderstood.
 Your abilities, strengths and truths may sometimes feel deeply buried or not recognized by others.
 You may feel tired or overwhelmed.
 Or you may have a sense that there is more for you, somehow.

 The M.E.T.A.
 Counseling Clinic is a lower-cost clinical training site with a focus on Mindful Experiential Therapy Approaches.
-We offer counseling for individuals, couples, families, adolescents, children, and elders, as well as groups focused on topics such as: Mindful Eating; Parenting – A Journey Into Yourself; The Brain, Body and Being in Relationship; and mindfulness-based process groups.
-M.E.T.A. counseling uses mindfulness of the present moment to help you turn toward yourself with curiosity and attention.
+We offer counseling for individuals, couples, families, and groups.
+M.E.T.A. counseling uses mindfulness of the present moment to help you turn toward yourself with attention and curiosity.
 This offers fuller self-awareness and choice around self-limiting thoughts and behaviors, and supports being your best and truest self.

 Ofrecemos servicios en Espanol.
 Si usted o algien usted conoce desea los servicios de terapia, ¡contactanos!